 Will my agent be present at the closing?

 If you wish.
 While their presence is not required by law, both the buying agent and the selling agent may attend the closing.
-Even though most of the procedures are handled by the lenders, title companies and in some cases an attorney, you'll find your agent to be a valuable source of information and counsel, especially if any last-minute problems arise.
+Even though most of the procedures are handled by the lenders, title companies and in some cases an attorney, you'll find your independent sales associate to be a valuable source of information and counsel, especially if any last-minute problems arise.

 Good agents are also extremely helpful in the days immediately prior to the closing.
 They'll help you prepare by giving you a step-by-step preview of the entire process and what will be expected of you.
 And they'll make certain you bring all necessary documents and other information.

-We like to think good training and experience make the best agents.
+We like to think good skills and experience make the best independent sales associates.
 But the truth is, not every agent is right for every seller.
-And that's why we suggest you follow this simple formula to help you decide whether a particular agent will work well for you:
+And that's why we suggest you follow this simple formula to help you decide whether a particular associate will work well for you: